NimrodRak/workout/README.md

 - Need to improve README
     + Add more documentation
     + Add license?
-    + Add color or images?
+    + Add images
         * Add image to usage
+- Improve UI
+    + Index page
+        * More colorful
+        * More centered
+    + Start page
+        * More interesting/colorful